cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

 ## Getting an Environment

 To create an instance of this AirGapped environment, head to the [Production Deployment Guides Collection](https://techzone.ibm.com/collection/production-deployment-guides) in TechZone, click on the `Try It - Get a GitOps Cluster` tab, and select the `IBM Cloud AirGapped Cluster with GitOps configuration` tile.
+Fill out the reservation form, and a new environment will be ready in around 90 minutes.
+You will receive a welcome email with credentials and relevant links once the provisioning is complete.

 ## Welcome Email